 So, sure, there were a bunch of ways that I knew Diamond + Branch would be doing good.
 We magnify the good work our clients do.
 As a progressive manager, I think I empower my team in impactful ways.
 Certainly creating jobs and economic opportunity is always great.
 I’m proud of all of those things, but I hadn’t considered that there would be even more to accomplish.

 Last fall I was lucky enough to be introduced and welcomed to a local organization called Business for Good San Diego.
-Based on the premise that small business owners with progressive ideals can influence local policy, Business for Good is actively engaged in solving some of San Diego’s biggest problems.
+Based on the premise that small business owners with progressive ideals can influence local policy; Business for Good actively engages in solving some of San Diego’s biggest problems.
 Our committees are working to improve opportunities for immigrants, address homelessness, increase small business access to resources, preserve and improve our local environment and health, and improve government transparency.

 One of the truly exciting things about this organization is that if you want opportunities to participate in the process, you get them.
-As a result of my vocal support of a universal healthcare system, I was invited to join a group who spoke with Toni Atkins, our local representative and current leader of the California State legislature.
+As a result of my vocal support of a universal healthcare system.
+I was invited to join a group that spoke with Toni Atkins, our local representative, and the current leader of the California State legislature.
 As the primary sponsor of the current single-payer bill being considered in California, Representative Atkins shared with us her plans for increasing political will around this important issue.

 Just last week we hosted a meeting of Business for Good members and San Diego Councilman Chris Ward here in the Diamond + Branch office!
 As part of his work on the Economic Development and Intergovernmental Relations Committee, Councilman Ward wanted to hear from us about ways that he can improve working with the city to establish and support a new business.